 Math

 This may come as a surprise, but reading is just as important on the Math sections as on the Reading and Writing sections.
 Most of the problems on the SAT/ACT Math sections are not written as plain equations for you to crunch the numbers on.
-Even the simplest Math problems are couched in English sentences, and the more complicated ones involve giant paragraphs of words.
+Even the simplest Math problems can be couched in English sentences, and the more complicated ones involve giant paragraphs of words.

 The best practices for the Math sections involve deciphering what each English sentence really means in Math, almost like translating from one language to another.
 If you can glean information, or even a full equation, from every sentence or phrase in a Math problem on the SAT or ACT, you’ll have the steps laid out in front of you like a map!